pronovic/apologies/DEVELOPER.md

 ## Pre-Commit Hooks

-We rely on pre-commit hooks to ensure that the code is properly-formatted, clean, and type-safe when it's checked in.
+I rely on pre-commit hooks to ensure that the code is properly-formatted, clean, and type-safe when it's checked in.
 The `run install` step described below installs the project pre-commit hooks into your repository.
 These hooks are configured in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).